 - This neuroinfectious disease is the leading cause of acquired hearing loss in childhood, and hearing loss may even occur in children who had an asymptomatic CMV infection at birth.

-- MRI with periventricular and cortical (especially basal ganglia) calcifications (very similar to toxoplasmosis) and often with profound cortical atrophy and ventriculomegaly.
+- Neuroimaging will show periventricular calcifications, profound cortical atrophy and ventriculomegaly.
 May also have associated anterior temporal cysts with white matter disease.

 Neonatal herpes simplex